wesruv/target.en/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-trackevent.md

 ---
-description: Information about the adobe.target.trackEvent(options) function for at.js.
 keywords: adobe.target.trackEvent;trackEvent;trackevent;track event;at.js;functions;function;preventDefault;preventdefault;prevent default
-seo-description: Information about the adobe.target.trackEvent(options) function for the Adobe Target at.js JavaScript library.
+description: Information about the adobe.target.trackEvent(options) function for the Adobe Target at.js JavaScript library.
-seo-title: Information about the adobe.target.trackEvent(options) function for the Adobe Target at.js JavaScript library.
+title: Information about the adobe.target.trackEvent(options) function for the Adobe Target at.js JavaScript library.
-solution: Target
 subtopic: Getting Started
-title: adobe.target.trackEvent(options)
 topic: Standard
 ---